gravitational/teleport/rfd/0020-ca-about-to-expire.md

 state: draft
 ---

-# RFD 20 - Automatic rotation of CAs about to expire
+# RFD 20 - Automatic rotation of about-to-expire CAs

 ## What